 - 2 tsp cornstarch or gluten-free flour

-Add chicken and cook for about 3-4 minutes, until it turns brown, stirring constantly.
+- Add chicken and cook for about 3-4 minutes, until it turns golden-brown, stirring constantly.

-Dissolve cornstarch in chicken broth in a small bowl and add it to the wok.
+- In a small bowl, dissolve cornstarch in chicken broth and add it to the wok.